yokoworks/yokoworks/README.md

 I focus on clarifying requirements, sharing decisions clearly, and building frontend systems that stay understandable across product, design, engineering, and operations.

-Accessibility is part of how I make implementation decisions.
-I see it not only as compliance work, but as a practical way to improve UI quality, interaction design, and real-world usability.

-I also care about the friction that appears between layers: design intent, frontend implementation, accessibility, backend constraints, data flow, business context, user expectations, and team communication.
+I also care about the friction that appears between layers: design intent, frontend implementation, backend constraints, data flow, business context, user expectations, and team communication.

 ---

 ## Writing

-I write about accessibility, frontend work, UX, communication, and product friction that is easy to overlook in everyday delivery.
+I write about frontend work, UX, communication, and product friction that is easy to overlook in everyday delivery.

 - [What Building My First A11y-Focused App Taught Me](https://medium.com/@yokoworks.dev/what-building-my-first-a11y-focused-app-taught-me-183fbf1c3ea9)
   Featured in JavaScript in Plain English